 The Psychology PGCE programme has been designed to enable all students to demonstrate that they have met the Teachers’ Standards across Key Stages 4 and 5 (14-19 age range).
-This programme prepares students to teach psychology in a flexible and exciting way.
-Tutors are committed to promoting interactive teaching and learning in their sessions; a collaborative ethos is encouraged so that PGCE students share materials, resources and ideas.
+This programme prepares students to teach Psychology in a flexible and exciting way.
+Tutors on the Psychology PGCE are skilled classroom practitioners with extensive experience in secondary schools and colleges, in school leadership, inspection, educational research and consultancy.
 The programme specialises in psychology teaching, with some opportunities to teach in other related curriculum subjects.

 During their teaching practice placements, students benefit from our partnership with over 200 secondary schools and colleges in Greater London and beyond, which enables each of our students to become a skilled and confident teacher in their chosen subject specialism.

 The Secondary PGCE consists of three core modules: two Master’s-level (level 7) modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools, associated tasks and a portfolio.
 The programme is delivered via a programme of subject sessions, seminars, workshops, tutorials, and directed study days at UCL, as well as time spent in placement schools or colleges.

 Students on will spend most of their time (120 days) in schools, working with Psychology and Social science mentors who support them through their two school placements.
 In our partner schools and colleges, students teach Psychology at A level.
 At GCSE, most student teachers teach Psychology and/or Sociology.
 In some placements there are opportunities to contribute to relevant vocational qualifications and Key Stage 3 humanities.
 Your responsibilities will be equivalent to a practicing teacher but on a reduced timetable.